stat6250-s17/course-questions-wiki/week-04/README.md

 [Course Textbook Chapter 7, Problem 7]

-* Question (aalamri−stat6250): Name a keyword than can be programmed to label any missing value?
+* Question (aalamri−stat6250): Name a keyword thaT can be programmed to label any missing value?

 [Course Textbook Chapter 7, Problem 8]